Sébastien Pocognoli

-Sébastien Jean Pocognoli (born 1 August 1987) is a Belgian football coach and former player who is the head coach of club Monaco.
+Sébastien Jean Pocognoli (born 1 August 1987) is a Belgian football coach and former player who is the head coach of the Scotland national team.

-A left-back, Pocognoli played for Standard Liège, Genk, AZ Alkmaar, Hannover 96, West Bromwich Albion, Brighton & Hove Albion and Union SG.
+A left-back, Pocognoli played for Standard Liège, Genk, AZ, Hannover 96, West Bromwich Albion, Brighton & Hove Albion and Union SG.

 A Belgian youth international from under-16 to under-23 levels, he earned 13 caps for the Belgium senior national team.

 Early and personal life

 Born in Seraing, Pocognoli is of Italian descent.

 Pocognoli revealed that his father worked next to the stadium.
 Growing up, he revealed that he initially hated football, but thanks to his stubborn father, he grew to like football as a sport.

 Club career

 Genk

 Pocognoli began his career with the youth team of Standard Liège, but left at the age of 15 to join Genk, where the club offered him a professional contract and felt Standard Liège would not give him first-team opportunities if he had stayed.

 Pocognoli made his Genk debut, where he came on as a substitute for Marco Ingrao in the second half, in a 1–0 win over Gent on 9 April 2004, which was his sole appearance that season.
 However, the new manager René Vandereycken sent him to the reserve team the following season.
 In 2006, he made a first-team breakthrough at the club, and played his first game for the previous two years on 22 January 2006, where he made his first start and played 69 minutes before being substituted in a 2–1 loss against Charleroi.
 In the next game against Westerlo on 28 January 2006, Pocognoli scored his first Genk goal (and his first professional goal), in a 2–0 win.
 He finished the 2005–06 season with fifteen appearances and one goal.

 Despite interest from clubs like Eredivisie side Ajax and Premier League side Tottenham Hotspur, Pocognoli ended up staying at the club and did well when he set up a goal for Ivan Bošnjak, in a 1–1 draw against Standard Liège on 19 August 2006.
 Three days later, Pocognoli signed a new contract with Genk, keeping him until 2008 and two months later, he signed another contract extension with the club, keeping him until 2011 Despite being sent–off for a second bookable offence against Sint-Truidense on 29 October 2006, Pocognoli became a regular for the club during the 2006–07 season, making thirty–four appearances in all competition.
 At the end of the 2006–07 season, Pocognoli was nominated for the Young Player Footballer of the Year award, but lost out to Lucas Biglia.